psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 In particular, we might note in the *proceedings of the Twelfth Annual Meeting, Isle of Wight, 1855, August 20th to 25th inclusive*, pp.267-276, p314-343, a report of an excursion made to Newtown on the afternoon of Tuesday, August 21st, which makes no mention of the piper legend.

-> Having examined this structure under the kind conduct of the rev. Thomas Cottle, the Association proceeded to Newtown, a small and very insignificant place, consisting only of a few cottages and the ruins of a church ; but, prior to the passing of the reform bill, returning two members to parliament.
+> Having examined this structure under the kind conduct of the rev. Thomas Cottle, the Association proceeded to Newtown, a small and very insignificant place, consisting only of a few cottages and the ruins of a church; but, prior to the passing of the reform bill, returning two members to parliament.
 Newtown is interesting to us as a borough of royal foundation, and it still retains its corporate privileges.
-It was the ancient Francheville ; and the charters kindly sent by sir John Simeon, bart., for the inspection of the Association, were of considerable interest, and ably read and descanted upon by Mr. Black, in the room in which formerly the members of parliament were returned, and regarded as the town hall, but now generally employed as a schoolroom.
+It was the ancient Francheville; and the charters kindly sent by sir John Simeon, bart., for the inspection of the Association, were of considerable interest, and ably read and descanted upon by Mr. Black, in the room in which formerly the members of parliament were returned, and regarded as the town hall, but now generally employed as a schoolroom.
 Here the party assembled, and examined also the regalia belonging to the borough.
 There was an exceedingly interesting silver mace, having the seal of Edward IV.
 This, during examination, fell out, and exposed to view, on the reverse, the arms of the commonwealth, which had, therefore, to save expense, been engraved upon it, and at the period of the restoration turned back again, and the original of Edward IV brought into use.

 ```